jbmagination/snowdriftland/README.md

 # MiS:IGE Mirror

+A mirror of *Mission in Snowdriftland: Indie Games Edition*.
+Also check out the 2006 Mission in Snowdriftland mirror [here](https://snowdriftland.live) by [Minerscale](https://github.com/Minerscale), the [chick chick BOOM WiiWare website mirror](http://github.com/jbmagination/chickchickBOOM) by me.

 ## Preview

-A mirror of *Mission in Snowdriftland: Indie Games Edition*.
-The preview version has been fully restored.
+This version has been fully restored.

 ### Differences from Final
 This is the preview version, likely meant to be shown to other indie devs.
 As such, the game is restricted to level 1, you cannot open presents, and the Help button does not work.